Creative Arts @ Addington School

 Art and Drama are taught in the different curriculum areas through various topics and projects.
 There are opportunities for students to work with our Art and Drama specialists during the year with their class and in mixed groups.
 In the last year, students have created art work to be displayed around the school including the whole school butterfly display and participating in the Shakespeare Schools Festival.

 The impact on our pupils is that they become creative arts participators who are as independent as possible.
 They access and enjoy different art forms and develop self-confidence; a platform that helps positively affect other areas of their learning.
 Students learn how to communicate their intentions and develop their interests in the arts.
 Students can achieve Arts Award (Explore, Bronze and Silver Awards) and Music Medals (instrumental lessons).
 We link with other special schools in the local area to collaborate and participate in concerts, workshops, art exhibitions and GCSE Art.
-Addington School are also proud to hold Artsmark Gold.
+Addington School are also proud to hold Artsmark Platinum.

 If you would like more information you can contact the Creative Arts team via the school’s telephone number or by email at email@example.com